-- March 2017: UK government notified the European Council of its intention to leave under the Treaty on European Union Article 50 on 29 March 2019. - 25 November 2018: EU27 leaders endorsed the withdrawal agreement. - December 2018: Vote in UK Parliament on the agreement was postponed. - 21 December 2018 to 8 January 2019: UK parliamentary recess. - 15 January 2019: Brexit deal defeated in the Commons vote by a large margin. - By 29 Mach 2019: Second vote (?) in UK parliament. - By 29 March 2019: If the UK Parliament approves a deal, then ratification by the EU Parliament requires a simple majority. - By 29 March 2019: If the UK and EU parliaments agree the deal, the EU Council needs to approve the deal; 20 countries representing 65% of the EU population must agree. - 29 March 2019: Either the UK leaves the EU, or asks the EU for agreement to an extension of the Article 50 period if the UK Parliament has been unable to agree on a Brexit deal. - 29 March 2019: If an agreement is reached with the EU on the terms of Brexit, then this will be followed by a proposed transitional period ending around December 2020. - UK continues as a full EU member until March 2019 with access to the single market and tariff free trade between the EU and UK.
-Different sectors of the UK economy may leave the single market and tariff free trade at different times during the transitional period. - The UK and EU would attempt to negotiate, among other agreements, a bi-lateral trade agreement over that period. - The UK would aim for a negotiated agreed withdrawal from the EU, although the UK could also exit without any such agreements in the event of a breakdown of negotiations. - If the UK exits without an agreed deal with the EU, World Trade Organisation rules and tariffs could apply to trade between the UK and EU - but this is not certain. - On full exit from the EU: the UK parliament would repeal the 1972 European Communities Act.
+- March 2017: UK government notifies the European Council of its intention to leave under the Treaty on European Union Article 50 - March 2019: initial two-year negotiation period on the terms of exit.
+In her Florence speech in September 2017, the Prime Minister proposed a two year transitional period after March 2019. - UK continues as a full EU member until March 2019 with access to the single market and tariff free trade between the EU and UK.
+Different sectors of the UK economy will leave the single market and tariff free trade at different times during the two year transitional period. - The UK and EU would attempt to negotiate, among other agreements, a bi-lateral trade agreement over that period. - The UK would aim for a negotiated agreed withdrawal from the EU, although the UK could also exit without any such agreements in the event of a breakdown of negotiations. - If the UK exits without an agreed deal with the EU, World Trade Organisation rules and tariffs could apply to trade between the UK and EU - but this is not certain. - On full exit from the EU: the UK parliament would repeal the 1972 European Communities Act. - The UK will then no longer participate in matters reserved \for EU members, such as changes to the EU's budget, voting allocations and policies.